 Throughout history, the French have been famous for their creativity, particularly in art and architecture.
 So it’s little wonder that France is home to some incredible landmarks.

 Why should I visit famous landmarks in France?

 There are so many famous landmarks in France that it’s easy to get overwhelmed and not know which one to explore first.
-There is so much history to learn and also so much to see between natural landmarks, famous buildings, and iconic history from the French revolution.
+There is so much history to learn and to see between natural landmarks, famous buildings, and iconic history from the French Revolution.

 What are three famous landmarks found in Paris?

-The three most famous Parisian landmarks are the Arch de Triumphe, Notre-Dame de Paris, and Sacre-Cour.
+The three most famous Parisian landmarks are the Arch de Triomphe, Notre-Dame de Paris, and Sacre-Cour.

 What famous landmarks are in France?

 France is home to some of the world’s most iconic landmarks, and any traveler to France should take the time to visit a few of them.
 The Eiffel Tower, located in Paris, is one of the most famous landmarks in France, standing 324 meters tall and attracting tourists from all over the world.

 Mont Saint-Michel, located on a tidal island off the coast of Normandy, is an abbey and former fortress designated as a UNESCO World Heritage Site.
 The Palace of Versailles, once the grand home of Louis XIV, is another famous landmark in France, also a UNESCO World Heritage Site and a popular tourist destination.